Discover Theories and Applications of Materials

 We choose to make things out of one type of material rather than another because of its properties, and there may be a whole range of physical properties to consider e.g. chemical, electrical and mechanical properties.
 These are then balanced against each other to help decide which material to choose.
 Understanding materials begins with understanding their properties.
 For construction materials, the following are some of the important considerations but bear in mind we are mostly concerned with solids (although liquids and gases may be used to manufacture certain materials).

-This course provides a foundation for manufacturing and/or construction of anything; small or large.
+This course provides a foundation for anyone interested in manufacturing and/or construction of anything; small or large.
+It may be valuable to people wishing to work in:

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor